en-wai/GIS-Coursework/Module1/README.md

 4. **Export the print layout as a PDF**.

 🎯 **By completing this module, you will have learned the core functions of QGIS, including data import, querying, symbology, labeling, and print layout design.**

+Raw Notes

+In module 1, we are making a global map.
+The default CRS 4326 is lat/lon and is not well suited for visaulisation.
+It is a good format for projection and to store data but when displaying data,all the continent will be the worng size and the distances are incorrect.
+For global maps it is best to choose an equal are projection as it preserves area relative to the continent.
+A mordern projection for preserving are in an Equal Earth Projection (it adapted from the Robinson Projection which was used by National Geographic).
+Anytime you want to create a global map, go to [Equal Earth](https://equal-earth.com/)